 A Guide to Buying Jewellery for Children

-In this guide, Hatton Jewellers’ expert team share their knowledge to help you find the perfect piece of children’s jewellery to present as a gift.
+In this guide, Hatton Jewellers’ expert team share their knowledge to help you find the perfect piece of children’s jewellery.
 We’ll cover the options available to you when buying gold jewellery for youngsters, as well as looking at sizing, safety considerations and how to care for pieces so they can potentially be passed on for generations.

 The History of Children’s Jewellery

-From symbols of superstitious belief to showing social status, children have worn jewellery throughout the years for many reasons.
+From symbols of superstitious belief to showcasing social status, children’s jewellery has been worn throughout history for many reasons.
 The children’s jewellery we know today has of course completely transformed from the necklaces and bracelets made from materials such as shells, pebbles, feathers and leather in ancient times.

 During certain points in history babies were presented with a simple necklace and bracelet at birth, somewhat similar to the babies’ gold bracelets that are often bought and gifted today.
 Parents sometimes believed that certain pieces of jewellery had the power to protect their children by warding off evil and preventing sickness.